Best time trial helmets: Super-fast helmets for TT and triathlon

 Reasons to avoid

 While The Wing is undoubtedly a visually beautiful helmet, it's the performance that counts.
-Rudy Project worked with Swiss Side to ensure that even if you aren't the best at holding a position, you'll still benefit.
-Through wind tunnel and CFD testing, the brand claims that when riding 45km/h with the vents closed, it can help you save up to 12.6 watts.
+Rudy Project worked with Swiss Side to ensure that even if you aren't the best at holding a position, you'll still benefit from its aerodynamics.
+Through wind tunnel and CFD testing, the brand claims that riding at 45km/h with the vents closed can help you save up to 12.6 watts.

 Specifications